khaors/geocompr/main.md

 ```

 The question of *which CRS* is tricky, and there is often no 'right' answer:
-"There exist no all-purpose projections, all involve distortion when far from the centre of the specified frame" [@bivand_applied_2013].
+"There exist no all-purpose projections, all involve distortion when far from the center of the specified frame" [@bivand_applied_2013].
 For geographic CRSs the answer is often [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84), not only for web mapping (covered in the previous paragraph) but also because GPS datasets and thousands of raster and vector datasets are provided in this CRS by default.
 WGS84 is the most common CRS in the world, so it is worth knowing its EPSG code: 4326.
 This 'magic number' can be used to convert objects with unusual projected CRSs into something that is widely understood.